 Remote power panels, also called RPPs, seamlessly integrate into modern state-of-the-art data centers as advantageous modular systems.
 As a breaker panel greater than those in contemporary homes, a remote power panel is vital to maintain an operational power chain to protect servers from going offline.
 Whichever power distribution configuration a data center has, RPPS will provide an increase in power distribution capacity.
 Let’s take a closer look at the comprehensive benefits of remote power panels.

+There are a few common data center problems, and distributing power is one of them.
 Remote power panels relate directly to rack PDUs, aka rack Power Distribution Units.
 To understand the true benefits of remote power panels, their tie to PDUs must be understood first.
 A rack PDU is a device found in data centers that takes control of, as well as distributes, electrical power.
 PDUs are typically mounted in the rear of the rack to best serve the purpose of the equipment.

 While the PDU of a specific data center may have abundant power capacity, there may not be a backup breaker or panelboard for further power distribution.
 The benefit of a remote power panel is its additional provision of circuit board capacity to broaden the server’s ability without the need for more PDUs.
 RPPs grant easy adjustments to any changes in power demands, such as data center growth overtime.